 Here are some points to consider before selecting this strategy:

-• Type of content: Actionable content that can be broken into small pieces lends itself well to microlearning strategies.
+• Type of content: Actionable digital learning content that can be broken into small pieces lends itself well to microlearning strategies.

-• Use of technology: Not all learning management systems (LMS) handle microlearning well.
-Therefore, it is important to utilise an LMS that is suited to modern microlearning with an in-built and effective authoring tool, such as EdApp.
+• Use of technology: Not all learning management systems handle microlearning well.
+Therefore, it is important to utilize a learning management system that is suited to modern microlearning with an in-built and effective authoring tool, such as EdApp.

 • Understand the learners: While microlearning is a highly effective strategy, younger learners, who are more technologically savvy, may be more comfortable using microlearning assets than those who use digital devices less frequently.